My rating: 3 of 5 stars

 “Doubt” (p 92).

-And so we begin our dive into Rushdie’s pseudo-pantheon of critical Islamic-storytelling as the Prophet Mahound becomes inspired on his 44th birthday to recite the holy verses which later become a religion:
+So we begin our dive into Rushdie’s pseudo-pantheon of critical Islamic-storytelling as the Prophet Mahound becomes inspired on his 44th birthday to recite the holy verses which later become a religion:

 “Not my voice I’d never know such words I’m no classy speaker never was never will be but this isn’t my voice it’s a Voice.